 Moutsouna on the remote east coast is the starting point for the newly asphalted road leading down to the south past a string of beautiful, almost untouched, sandy coves.
 The village harbour itself is fascinating – it combines industrial relics of the cable railway system bringing bauxite from the now disused mines in the hills above down to the loading jetty which is still in situ.
 Overlooking this rather exceptional historical site is a row of beach-front tavernas shaded by trees and blessed with a lovely view in a tranquil setting.

 The west coast, which can get blowy in Meltemi season, is a series of wide sandy bays.
 Inevitably there is some development on many of these, but so far it is not offensive.
 The Agios Prokopios/Agia Anna/ Plaka beach area, well served by bus from town, offers a lot of small scale accommodation, many sandy beaches, some shops, tavernas and restaurants.
+But Agios Prokopios itself not HG - wall to wall sunbeds and traffic.
 Just round the point on the SW tip lies Psili Ammos, a vast expanse of sandy beach with a wonderful feeling of remoteness.
 There is good windsurfing on Plaka beach and at Mikri Vigla a little further south.